lpr78/4-Portfolio2/README.md

 <tr><td><img src="assets/images/bg_img_V1.jpg" height = "400px"><br><a href="https://www.vecteezy.com/free-vector/binary-code-background">Binary Code Background Vectors by Vecteezy</a></td><td><img src="assets/images/bg_img_V2.png" height = "400px"><br>Created by myself using <a href = "https://pixlr.com/">Pixlr</a></td></tr>
 </table>

-I decided to go with the image that i created to create the landing page, as this had a higher contrast between both the foreground and background elements
+I decided to go with the image that i created for the html pages, as this had a higher contrast between both the foreground and background elements, to support accessibiity requirements.

 #### Colour Strategy
 * With binary having limited values of 1 or 0, i decided to utilise this within the colour them, focusing on the grayscale approach.